localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

   --layers arn:aws:lambda:us-east-1:446751924810:layer:python-3-8-scikit-learn-0-23-1:2
 {{< / command >}}

-For each function, we specify the name, the runtime as `python3.8`, the handler function (`train.handler` and `infer.handler`, respectively), and the S3 bucket and key where the `zip` files are located.
+For each function, we provide the function name, runtime (`python3.8`), handler function (`train.handler` and `infer.handler`, respectively), and the location of the `zip` files in the S3 bucket.
 We have also specified the `python-3-8-scikit-learn-0-23-1` layer to be used by the Lambda function.
-This layer contains the `scikit-learn` library and its dependencies.
+This layer includes the scikit-learn library and its dependencies.

 We can now invoke the first Lambda function using the `awslocal` CLI: